Unity-Technologies/com.unity.multiplayer.samples.coop/ARCHITECTURE.md

 To add new transports in the project, parts of `GameNetPortal` and `ClientGameNetPortal` (transport switches) need to be extended.

-## Game state / Scene flow
-In Boss Room, scenes correspond to top-level Game States (see `GameStateBehaviour` class) in a 1:1 way.
-That is, there is a `MainMenu` scene, `Character Select` scene (and state), and so on.

-Because it is currently challenging to have a client be in a different scene than the server it's connected to, the options for Netcode developers are either to not use scenes at all, or to use scenes, and let game state transitions on the host drive game state transitions on the client indirectly by forcing client scene transitions through Netcode's networked scene management.

-We chose the latter approach.

-Each scene has exactly one `GameStateBehaviour` (a specialization of `Netcode.NetworkBehaviour`), that is responsible for running the global state logic for that scene.
-States are transitioned by triggered scene transitions.

 ## Important classes